josephogren/Digimap/README.md

 # Digimap
 Digital Image Processing

-Select which demo you want to run by commenting/uncommenting the respective line(s) of code in main():
+Select which demo you want to run by commenting/uncommenting the respective line of code in main():

 //----- SELECT DEMO -----//